Should I self-host my own video?

-The Cons of Self-hosting Videos
+CONs of Self-hosting Videos

-- Longer page load times
+- Longer webpage load times (depends)

 - More server space (and speed) required

 - Videos tend to be very large files, so if you are planning on self-hosting video after video on your site, you might end up paying a premium for hosting space.
-Also, if multiple people try to watch your video at the same time, your hosting server needs to be fast enough to handle that about of bandwidth.
+Also, if multiple people try to watch your video at the same time, your hosting server needs to be fast enough to handle that amount of bandwidth.

-- Slower, less reliable playback
+- Less reliable playback

 - No additional promotion outside of what you provide